puskini33/sentiment-analysis-tweets/README.md

 ![Data_Labeled](/images/labeled_data.png)
 ## Feature Extraction

 The script for data labeling can be found in `src.features.feature_extraction`.
+I applied a tf-idf analysis to retrieve feature.

 ## Modeling

+## Limitations
+Some limitations of the project and the analysis that was made includes: subjective evaluation of the sentiment of the emoji in the text and the valence of most common words in the corpora that were used for setting the label of the tweet.